 This course explains the fundamentals of stepper motors including; testing, operation, drivers, indexers, and computer control of motion for use in applications to control X Y motion such as lathes, and X Y Z motion such as control of milling machines.
-This course will also cover fundamentals of servo control including; testing motors, optical encoders, servo drivers, and computer control of motion for use in applications to control X Y motion such as lathes, and X YZ motion such as control X Y motion such as lathes.
 This course will also cover fundamentals of servo control including; testing motors, optical encoders, servo drivers, and computer control of motion for use in applications to control X Y motion such as lathes, and X Y Z motion such as control milling machines.
 Lab, Lecture.
 Credits: 3.